MisturaDev/FlexiSAF-Frontend-Tasks/Flexisaf_Task8/README.md

-# FlexiSAF Frontend Task 8 – Reusable Components in React + TypeScript
+# Task 8 – Reusable Components in React & TypeScript

 ## Overview
 This project demonstrates how to build **reusable UI components** using **React** and **TypeScript**.